Blog

 The rules to participate will be streamlined, including pre-qualification and grid qualification, with financial and ICT requirements.

-For storage providers, the code directly addresses the integration of more energy storage facilities and clarifies where public consultation may be required to help boost participation from existing energy storage facilities.
+For storage providers, the code clarifies where public consultation may be required to help boost participation from existing energy storage facilities.

 When will the network code for demand response come into force?